Depression Online Help

 - Medical or medicine induced Depression : Chronic illness or serious health condition may lead to excessive worry in terms of finances, health risk, long term medical dependency, side-effects of medicines.

-- Work stress : Work life has become one of the major stress creating aspect of everyone’s life, it not only affects the working person but their family due to unavailability, lack of quality time.
+- Work stress : Work life has become one of the major stress creating aspect of everyone’s life, it not only affects the working person but their family due to unavailability, lack of quality time and feeling low.
 Prolonged work hours, demanding job, pressure and exhaustion can take an adverse toll on their life.

 - Bullying and Harassment : Bullying is prevalent in various organization be it school, college or workplace in different forms.
 Taking undue advantage, taking employees for granted, constant demotivation and negativity, inter and intra politics becomes a reason for bullying and abuse in various forms.
 This may result in depression and restless tendencies in employees.